GameAnalytics/hyper/README.md

 # HyperLogLog for Erlang

 This is an implementation of the HyperLogLog algorithm in Erlang.
-We have implemented the bias correction from HLL++ as the described in the excellent [paper by Google][].
-Using HyperLogLog you can estimate the cardinality of large data sets or streams using very little memory.
-The relative error is 1.04 * sqrt(2^P).
-When creating a new HyperLogLog filter, you provide must provide P, allowing you to trade memory for accuracy.
+Using HyperLogLog you can estimate the cardinality of very large data sets using constant memory.
+The relative error is `1.04 * sqrt(2^P)`.
+When creating a new HyperLogLog filter, you provide the precision P, allowing you to trade memory for accuracy.
 The union of two filters is lossless.

 In practice this allows you to build efficient analytics systems.
 For example, you can create a new filter in each mapper and feed it a